immdipu/mini-crm/AMPERSAND_SETUP.md

 - **Authentication Errors**: Make sure the user has completed the OAuth flow for the specific CRM
 - **API Errors**: Check that you're using the correct API endpoints and parameters for each CRM
 - **Header Issues**: Verify all required headers are included in your proxy API requests
+- **UI Styling Problems**: If the UI doesn't look right, make sure your custom CSS is loaded after the Ampersand base styles

 For more detailed information, refer to the [Ampersand Documentation](https://docs.withampersand.com).